CKaleb/WoW-WA-Strings-and-Macros/README.md

 # WoW-WA-Strings-and-Macros
-Misc WeakAuras Strings and Macros
+Miscellaneous WeakAuras Strings and Macros, for backup/archival purposes.